lbochicchio/gviot-documentation/pages/architecture/architecture.md

 1. **Starting point - the Things**

-        We will describe how a sensor detects a measure (ex. the temperature of a room at a "T" time), how the measurement is read (raw value) on the sensor and pre-formatted into a digital value (ex. by the firmware and HW on the sensor)
+    We will describe how a sensor detects a measure (ex. the temperature of a room at a "T" time), how the measurement is read (raw
+    value) on the sensor and pre-formatted into a digital value (ex. by the firmware and HW on the sensor)

 2. EdgeGateway: sends the data through the internet to the Gateway

-        We don't want to spoil :-) Read the chapter that tells the whole story

 3. Internet: The data crosses the internet
 4. Enter the Gateway
 5. Buffering / decoupling (store the raw data into an intermediate storage)